ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `AggregationJobInitReq.prepare_inits` are all distinct.
 If two preparation initialization messages have the same report ID, then the Helper MUST abort with error `invalidMessage`.

-If the Helper finds the `AggregationJobInitReq` to be valid, it MAY immediately respond with HTTP status 201 Created with no media type and body, and perform the remaining processing asynchronously from any further requests from the Leader.
-The Helper's response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.

 To process the aggregation job, the Helper computes an outbound prepare step for each report share.
 This includes the following structures: